BDC Hamburger Icon

 Open row

 Spreadsheet software can be incredibly helpful for business owners looking to streamline their data collection and organization.
-You can use spreadsheet software for various parts of your business, from accounting to HR management.
+You can use spreadsheet software for various parts of your business, from accounting to human resources management.
 Here’s everything you need to know when choosing the best spreadsheet software for your business.

 What is spreadsheet software?

-Spreadsheet software is used to store, organize and analyze data.
-Most of the time, that data is numerical, though spreadsheets can also store addresses and contact information.
+Spreadsheet software is used to store, organize, and analyze data.
+That data typically is numerical, but spreadsheets can also store addresses and contact information.

 Spreadsheets automatically calculate data based on the formulas or functions you create and modify for them.
-For example, let’s say you’re using a spreadsheet to track how much money you’re using from a budget.
-You can set up the spreadsheet so that every time you enter an item you purchased from the budget, the software subtracts the cost from the total budget.
-If the budget starts at $5,000 and you buy a product that is $400, input the product and its cost into the spreadsheet, and the software automatically does the calculation, showing your remaining budget of $4,600.
+Let’s say, for example, you’re using a spreadsheet to track how much money you’re using from a budget.
+You can set up the spreadsheet so every time you enter an item you purchased from the budget, the software subtracts the cost from the total budget.
+If the budget starts at $5,000 and you buy a product for $400, simply input the product and its cost, and the software will automatically do the calculation and show your remaining budget of $4,600.

 The data in spreadsheets is represented in individual cells.
-These cells are organized in vertical rows and horizontal columns.
+The cells are organized in vertical rows and horizontal columns.
 They can be resized so you can see all your data at once.
 Most spreadsheet software lets you create data visualizations for your information.
-The type of visual elements depends on the software you use; however, the most common are charts and graphs.
+The type of visual elements depends on the software you use, but the most common are charts and graphs.

 Bottom LineBottom line